jaxzin/autobot-button/README.md

 ### Connected
 ![Unknown](docs/images/autobot-connected.gif)

-When the button connects to a listener via Bluetooth LE, it will temporarily pulse blue and then fade to white.
+When the button connects to a listener via Bluetooth LE, it will temporarily pulse blue and then switch to the `UNKNOWN` state (a rainbow cycle).

 ### Pending
 ![Pending Light](docs/images/autobot-pending.gif)